4 Ways We Can Support Our Community

 Dear Friends and Colleagues,

-Our hearts are broken for the families of George Floyd, Ahmaud Arbery, and Breeona Taylor, the most recent in a long list of Black Americans who have lost their lives to the consequences of our country’s institutional racism and injustice.
+Our hearts are broken for the families of George Floyd, Ahmaud Arbery, and Breonna Taylor, the most recent in a long list of Black Americans who have lost their lives to the consequences of our country’s institutional racism and injustice.
 Historic Boston Inc. (HBI) stands with their families, the rallies for change, and anyone who has felt the weight of discrimination.

 We believe history has valuable lessons to teach us, but we also know that history is complicated.
 Boston is the “Cradle of Liberty” and our city led the fight for abolition of slavery, but we have yet to mark the places that express Boston’s own history of slavery or our experiences with neighborhood redlining, discriminatory hiring practices, and the noble but painful desegregation of our schools.
 Even in architecture, city planning and historic preservation, we can’t overlook decades of “improvements” and planning exercises that displaced communities of color and inflicted long term economic disparity on their neighborhoods.